 You can also hop aboard one of the fast boats from Bali to Lombok which is only a two-hour trip across and makes it possible to take in the party at Gili Trewangan.

 The Gili Islands are famous for 24/7 parties and if you go there you’ll see why.
 The idyllic paradise island with a relaxing vibe and some equally relaxing surf but it does need a big swell.

-It is a bit of a mission to get out to Krui with the short flight out of Jakarta followed by the 6 or 7 hour drive through the lush Sumatra countryside can take a whole day and this often contributes to the smaller visitor numbers.
+It is a bit of a mission to get out to Krui with the short flight out of Jakarta followed by the 6 or 7-hour drive through the lush Sumatra countryside.
+It can take a whole day and this often contributes to the smaller visitor numbers.

-Different wind and swell directions have different places firing when you don’t expect so make sure to check with local guides where ever you stay to find the best options.
-Whatever happens there is always a wave breaking somewhere along this stretch of coast.
+Different wind and swell directions have different places firing when you don’t expect so make sure to check with local guides wherever you stay to find the best options.
+Whatever happens, there is always a wave breaking somewhere along this stretch of coast.

 UB’s, as it is often called, is consistent and pretty much always has a wave, though it’s hollower and a bit more challenging at low tide.
 It is an amazing left with a really long walls and barrel sections all set in the coconut tree lined beaches of this tropical paradise.